-The reported deaths in the Western Cape are compared against three scenarios for the '% population infected' parameter in the graph below.
+The COVID-19 deaths in the Western Cape are compared against three scenarios for the '% population infected' parameter in the graph below.
+The default parameter used in the model is that 25% of the population in this province will be infected in the first wave of COVID-19 infections.